 - How your staff cares for the plate

 Melamine is one of the most durable dinnerware materials available.
 Because of this durability, the plates will last longer than many others made from other materials like ceramic or porcelain.
-What is important to also mention is that many people hold on to their melamine longer than they should.
-Stay with me and I will explain!
+We should also mention that many people hold on to their melamine longer than they should.
+Stay with me and we'll explain!

 Let’s review the aforementioned considerations to determine the life span of a melamine plate.